 (b) Managed health care program (MHCP) as contained in Chapter 5160-26 of the Administrative Code;

-(d) Pregnancy related services and transportation (PRST) administration as contained in rule 5160-4-10 of the Administrative Code;
+(d) Pregnancy related services and transportation (PRST) administration as contained in Chapter 5160-4 of the Administrative Code;

 (f) Mental health and developmental disabilities administration.

-(4) Nonfederal share of SCHIP may be coded against the IM allocation at fifty per cent of the total expended amount or, if eligible, at twenty-five per cent of the total expended amount in accordance with rule 5101:9-6- 05.1 of the Administrative Code.
+(4) Nonfederal share of enhanced MA may be coded against the IM allocation at twenty-five per cent in accordance with rule 5101:9-6-05.1 of the Administrative Code.

 (I) The CDJFS may provide all or a portion of its IM allocations to the child support enforcement agency (CSEA) for use in meeting matching fund requirements for the Title IV-D program or to reimburse the county for administrative expenditures incurred in the administration of the child support program.